jack0817/AsyncStore/README.md

     recieve(.cancel("CancelTask"))
 }
 ```
-**NOTE:** Cancelling an in-flight task will cuase the task's operation to throw an error of type `CancellationError`.
+**NOTE:** Cancelling an in-flight task will cause the task's operation to throw an error of type `CancellationError`.
 This error will be caught your `mapEffect` function so you can handle it as needed.  [see Error Handling](#Error-Handling)

 ### 3. Bindings